UW-Hydro/bmorph/docs/bmorph_tutorial.rst

     from bmorph.evaluation import simple_river_network as srn

-All wee need to set up the SimpleRiverNetwork (SRN) is the topology of the watershed (``yakima_topo``).
+All we need to set up the SimpleRiverNetwork (SRN) is the topology of the watershed (``yakima_topo``).
 We are not going to consider external watersheds such as the Columbia, so we will set the first Pfaffstetter digit to nothing.
 In the instance that the outlet of the watershed is